 Skoda Octavia petrol engines

 The line-up kicks off with a 1.0-litre three-cylinder petrol engine that can muster 109bhp, followed by a four-cylinder 1.5-litre TSI engine producing 148bhp.
 Thanks to its larger size and turbocharger, the 1.5-litre engine is responsive even from low revs, and gets the Octavia from 0-62mph in a competitive 8.2 seconds, with a possible top speed of 142mph.
 It comes fitted with a six-speed manual transmission, although a seven-speed auto is likely to be available with this engine later.

 Diesel buyers are catered for with a new 2.0-litre TDI engine, with power outputs of 114bhp or 148bhp.
 The entry-level version is fitted with a manual gearbox and takes 10.3 seconds to get from 0-62mph, while the 148bhp is fitted with a DSG automatic and takes 8.7 seconds.

 An output of 114bhp doesn't sound like much in a car this size, but it's the 300Nm of pulling power that's more important.
 So long as revs don't drop too far below 1,500rpm, the engine pulls strongly enough and encourages early shifts into the next gear.

-When the full engine range arrives, it will include the plug-in hybrid Octavia iV, although supply issues meant orders were temporarily halted in late 2022.
+The popular Skoda is also available as a plug-in hybrid Octavia iV, although supply issues meant orders were temporarily halted in late 2022.
 This boasts a 1.4-litre petrol engine, electric motor and 13kWh battery pack, giving a combined total output of 201bhp and a 0-62mph acceleration time of 7.7 seconds.
-A DSG automatic transmission takes care of sending power to the wheels, and the driver will be able to choose between modes to alter the driving experience.
-For instance, it will be possible to drive in EV mode, a hybrid setting or tell the car to hold onto the charge in the battery pack.
+A DSG automatic transmission takes care of sending power to the wheels, and the driver can choose between modes to alter the driving experience.
+It's possible to drive in EV mode, a hybrid setting or tell the car to hold onto the charge in the battery pack.